Infectious Bronchitis in Chickens

 Vaccination is available and commonly applied with both live and inactivated vaccines.
 Live vaccines are weakened but will still cause some light respiratory issues.

-The vaccines can be administered via drinking water or sprays for large flocks.
-Chicks can be vaccinated after hatching, protecting them against circulating viruses in the first weeks of their lives.
-After a couple of weeks, they usually get a booster vaccine.
+The vaccines can be administered via drinking water, eye drops, or sprays for large flocks.
+Day-old chicks are vaccinated after hatching, protecting them against circulating viruses in the first weeks of their lives.
+They get a booster vaccine two weeks after hatching (14th day).

 Most commercial laying hens in the poultry industry are vaccinated against Infectious Bronchitis.